Ahjaimee/NHMQuotingTool/README.md

 - PDF exports redesigned with boxed sections and clearer disclaimers at the bottom.
 - Added an option to override the default £74.75 minimum labour charge when preparing a repair quote.
+- Repair dropdown now shows equipment sales parts in grey with an "Equipment Sales" tag.